 Against this background, the dissemination policy of Statistics Denmark is based on the principles governing: Independence, accessibility, trustworthiness and reliability – and with the objective of creating, to the greatest possible extent, coherence and relevance for the users.
 The news media is a target group of special priority with regard to dissemination.

 Statistics must be impartial.
 Figures, analyses and explanatory text are prepared on an objective basis and independent of political and economic interests.

-This is ensured by, the independent status of Statistics Denmark falling under the Ministry of Economic Affairs and the Interior.
+This is ensured by, the independent status of Statistics Denmark falling under the Ministry for Digital Government and Gender Equality.